by Greg Linch

 As someone who started out as a primarily “print” reporter, my mindset — and, more specifically, my thinking — as a journalist continues to evolve after nearly eight years in the field, starting as a high school sophomore.

-That made me wonder on Twitter#
+That made me wonder on Twitter: #

 Computational Thinking visualized by Carnegie Mellon using Wordle.
 (Creative Commons)

-So why am I thinking about this now?
+your mindset impacts thinking which impacts mindset which impacts thinking… etc for infinity #So why am I thinking about this now?
 Well, for one, I’ve proposed a session (with the same name of this post) for Saturday’s BarCamp NewsInnovation in Philadelphia: Rethinking our Thinking.
 The description: #

 Journalists often discuss the need for evolving skill sets.
 On a deeper level, we sometimes talk about mindsets.
 What I’m interested in currently is, “How can we reshape our thinking?” #